akdavis83/ProtoX/depends/README.md

 # Depends build

-This is a system of building and caching dependencies necessary for building Bitcoin Core.
+This is a system of building and caching dependencies necessary for building Quantum Coin Core.
 It supports cross-compilation.
 For more details see [description.md](description.md), as well as [packages.md](packages.md) for how to add packages.

 ## Usage